Last updated on March 7th, 2023 at 10:45 pm

 How I let go of my marriage dream and learned to love myself.

 When my husband announced that he was leaving when our child was eighteen months old, I was shocked, sad, ashamed, and mostly terrified.
-I had not been employed for two years and was not sure if I could feed my child, much less keep our home.
+I had not been employed for two years and was unsure if I could feed my child, much less keep our home.

 The shame I felt made me believe that not only was the divorce my fault–which my husband and his family would mention quite often–but that I was the only woman who had this happen to her.